hamza-saqib/reciept-printer-test/README.md

 ``` bash
 php artisan vendor:publish --tag=receiptprinter.config
 ```
-now you will see file recieptprinter.php in config foleder Edit the config file located at `config/receiptprinter.php` as follows:
+now you will see file recieptprinter.php in config folder. <br>
+Edit the config file located at `config/receiptprinter.php` as follows:

 1. Set `connector_type` to: